A parametric version of LLL and some consequences: parametric shortest and closest vector problems: Parametric LLL-reduced bases

 \section{Parametric LLL-reduced bases}

 In this section we will develop the tools needed to prove Theorem~\ref{thm:LLLreduced}, our parametric version of the LLL algorithm.

 Here is a brief summary of the proof.
-First we note that if $\fvec_1, \ldots, \fvec_n$ are parametric vectors in $\Z[t]^m$ which all have the same degree, and such that their corresponding vectors of leading coefficients are linearly independent, then we can apply the classical LLL algorithm to these leading-coefficient vectors and easily ``lift'' to an asymptotically LLL-reduced basis of the parametric lattice (Proposition~\ref{prop:samedegree}).
+First we note that if $\fvec_1, \ldots, \fvec_n$ are parametric vectors in $\Z[t]^m$ (we use $\fvec_i$ rather than $\bvec_i$ to remind ourselves that they are now functions of $t$) which all have the same degree, and such that their corresponding vectors of leading coefficients are linearly independent, then we can apply the classical LLL algorithm to these leading-coefficient vectors and easily ``lift'' to an asymptotically LLL-reduced basis of the parametric lattice (Proposition~\ref{prop:samedegree}).
 If $\fvec_1, \ldots, \fvec_n$ have the same degree but their leading coefficient vectors are \emph{not} linearly independent, then certain integer linear combinations will have lower degree, and this case is subsumed in the case of lattices generated by vectors of varying degrees.
 To deal with the mixed-degree case, we show that the lattice has a basis $\mathcal{B} = \mathcal{B}_0 \cup \ldots \cup \mathcal{B}_d$ where $\mathcal{B}_i$ is a set of degree-$i$ vectors with linearly independent leading coefficients and such that when $i \neq j$, $\mathcal{B}_i$ generates a lattice which is ``asymptotically'' orthogonal to the lattice generated by $\mathcal{B}_j$.
 Then we can apply classical LLL separately to each $\mathcal{B}_i$ as before.
 This will ensure the Lov\'asz condition holds, but a further reduction of vectors in each $\mathcal{B}_i$ by basis vectors of lower degree may be necessary to ensure the eventual size-reduced condition holds.
 For the precise statement of our algorithm, see Section \ref{subsec:algorithm}.